TheBigBrainsCompany/TbbcMoneyBundle/README.md

 --------

 * Integrates money library from mathiasverraes
-* Twig filters and formater in order to display amounts
+* Twig filters and PHP helpers for helping with money and currencies in templates
 * A storage system for currency ratios
 * A ratioProvider system for fetching ratio from externals api
 * Symfony2 form integration